Autostronomy/AutoProf/README.md

 Using the IRAF star finder wrapper from photutils, bright stars in the image are identified (at most 30).
 An FFT is used to identify non-circular stars or artifacts which may have been picked up by IRAF.
-Circular appertures are placed around the star until the background brightness is nearly reached.
+Circular apertures are placed around the star until the background brightness is nearly reached.
 The brightness of these apertures as a function of radius are fit with a Gaussian and the sigma is converted into a fwhm.